 It is true that people are not using email as they once were.

-These tools really made a big difference on how we communicate now, and the change will be more visible in years to come.
+These tools really made a big difference in how we communicate now, and the change will be more visible in years to come, shaping the business communication in the future.

 Real-time communication platforms like Slack, Asana, Trello, Basecamp, HipChat, Gchat, Yik Yak, Snapchat, Facebook, Instagram, WhatsApp and Viber, took their parts in communication and our inboxes felt a great relief.
 But, the question is – are we living in a post-inbox world?
 And can these “email killers” really kill email?